tomjepsoncreative/beta/coaching.md

 While I can't tell you what your challenges are, I can help you find them.
 Be ready to think about your journey and dig deep; I tend to ask a lot of questions!

-## Testimonials

-"I had a session with Tom on approaching my career in UX and product design.
-He really understands the subject; his questions were direct and made me think!
-I'm very grateful for his input and advice.
-I'd definitely recommend Tom!"

-*Nabil Kazi (@nQaze on Twitter)*

-"Conversations with Tom have helped me to improve how I present myself as a UX Designer, online and offline.
-I appreciate his guidance and kind advice."

-*Ariel Acosta (@ByArielAcosta)*

 ## Focus areas
 - Levelling-up your UX and professional skills
 - Jumping into client work